-Vehicle Code 23110 VC is the California statute that defines the crime of throwing an object at a motor vehicle.
-People commit this offense if they throw any substance at a vehicle or any occupant in a vehicle while on a highway.
-Depending on the facts of the case, a violation of this law could lead to felony charges punishable by up to three years in state prison.
+California Vehicle Code § 23110 VC makes it a crime to throw any substance at a vehicle (or any occupant in a vehicle) while on a highway.
+A violation of this section could lead to misdemeanor or felony charges and up to three years in jail or prison.

 (b) Any person who with intent to do great bodily injury maliciously and willfully throws or projects any rock, brick, bottle, metal or other missile, or projects any other substance capable of doing serious bodily harm at such vehicle or occupant thereof is guilty of a felony and upon conviction shall be punished by imprisonment in the state prison.

 - throwing an empty beer bottle at a moving vehicle.

 - dumping a bucket of water off a bridge and aiming the liquid at moving traffic.

 - hurling a brick at a moving truck with the intent to injure the truck’s driver.

 Criminal defense lawyers draw upon several legal strategies to help you contest charges under this statute.
 A few common defenses include attorneys showing that:

 - you did not intend to cause great bodily injury, and/or

 - law enforcement violated one of your constitutional rights.

 A prosecutor can charge a violation of California Vehicle Code 23110 VC as either a misdemeanor offense or a felony, depending on the facts of the case.